peterbrightwell/nmos-network-control/index.md

 [![Build Status](https://travis-ci.com/AMWA-TV/nmos-network-control.svg)](https://travis-ci.com/AMWA-TV/nmos-network-control)

+---

+## About IS-06

 IS-06 is an AMWA NMOS Specification for API control of a managed network.

+### What does it do?

+- Lets broadcast control applications manage what happens on the network itself

+### Why does it matter?

+- Ethernet switch output ports might only support a limited number of media flows before they start dropping packets
+  - This is different to what happens in a typical SDI router
+  - And it means corrupted video and audio

+### How does it work?

+- Provides a “Northbound” API from network fabric’s controller
+- Includes topology discovery, flow authorization and assurances of flow bandwidth

+---

-It has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initative.
+IS-06 has been developed by the [Advanced Media Workflow Association](https://www.amwa.tv) as part of the [Networked Media Open Specifications](https://www.nmos.tv) initiative.

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifications.

-The formal IS-06 specification is provided in [this GitHub repository](https://github.com/AMWA-TV/nmos-network-control).
+The formal (template) specification is provided in [this GitHub repository](https://github.com/AMWA-TV/nmos-network-control).
 These pages provide supporting documentation and HTML renders of the APIs (which are specified in RAML and JSON Schema).

-The documentation and API links immediately below, and the links in the page heading, are for the _most recent approved release_ of the Specification (which may be earlier than what is shown by the default branch on the GitHub repo).
+The documentation and API links immediately below, and the links in the page heading, are for an example development branch.
 Links to [other releases (tags)](tags/) and [other branches](branches/) appear later in the page, or under "VERSIONS..." in the page heading.

+Once AMWA has approved a Specification, its documentation and API links will be for the _most recent approved release_ (which may be earlier than what is shown by the default branch on the GitHub repo).

 ## Documentation for release/tag v1.0